DefProc/TweetUpdater/readme.txt

 * Added tweet length checking, will trim the title and force shortening of long urls to keep tweets under 140 characters.
 * Added generic [YOURLS](http://yourls.org) shortener support - for both public and private installations.
 Can use timestamp-hashed secret keys (preferred) or usename/password combo (sent in plaintext).
 * Removed CURL dependency for short URL retreval, replaced with WP_Http (CURL is still required for sending updates to Twitter).
+* Removed zz.gd as a shortener option (service has closed).

 = 3.0.1 =